mealit01/Backend/README.md

 # mealit/Backend

-This repository contains the backend code for a web application developed by Mealit.
+This repository contains the backend code for our graduation project (Mealit).

-The backend is responsible for handling server-side logic and API endpoints required for the application to function.

 ## Table of Contents